 Community Work and Awards

 Peter was a Founding Director of the Rock School Scholarship Fund, a 501(c)(3) dedicated to helping children in financial need attend Rock Music Schools and an organization that has been supported by renowned rock musicians and dedicated to helping children learn music.
 Peter is a Past President of the Federal Bar Association of Orange County.
 Peter was a member of the Board of Directors of the Legal Aid Society of Orange County from 2001-2005, and a Board Member of the Democratic Foundation of Orange County from 2004 through 2009.
-Peter was awarded the Public Counsel “Advocate of the Year” Award for his efforts in federal immigration litigation, the USC Paul Davis Memorial Award for his appellate litigation work, and in 2009 received special recognition awards from the Ninth Circuit Court of Appeals for his federal pro bono efforts.
+Peter was awarded the Public Counsel “Advocate of the Year” Award and the USC Paul Davis Memorial Award for his appellate litigation work.